Misfortunes of the Java Programming Language

 I am aware of 4 implementations of event API's in the Java libraries (and depending on how you want to count them).
 The related function definitions, classes and interfaces are scattered across at least 4 packages.
 And with all that, it is still very hard for a programmer to write cross-platform code, say, to respond to a key stroke.

 There is the original Component handleEvent (deprecated), then its replacements processEvent and the associated AWTEvents and EventListeners.
 Things got ever more complicated, but somehow, not closer to what I personally needed.
 In Swing, came KeyStroke and JComponent’s registerKeyboardAction.
 That wasn’t good enough, and is already deprecated.
 We are now to use getActionMap and getInputMap, which strike me as a lot more interface than I wanted.
-Sun seems to agree with this, as they have already deprecated part of that interface.
+Sun seemed to agree with this, as they straightaway deprecated part of that interface.

 But in the end, one still cannot write simple, cross-platform code to do one thing when a certain keyboard key is held down, and something else when it is released.